What is DPI ?

 The resolution of a digital photo is its pixels.
 DPI is a bit of a misnomer for what it actually does.
 For example, a photo that is 300 DPI is really 300 PPI, which stands for Pixels Per Inch.
 DPI was used when a digital image was printed to a printer and read as 1 pixel = 1 dot.
-But technology has advanced and so this formula is not applicable to modern printers that use a blended dot and remap your image to convert it into print.
+But, technology advanced, so this formula is not applicable to modern printers that use a blended dot and remap your image to convert it into print.

-Even though the technology has changed you will still find a DPI or PPI setting within most digital photo software.
-Print materials are prepared using DPI.
-For better print quality the DPI the value should be 300 or more.
+Even though the technology changed, you will still find a DPI or PPI setting within most digital photo software.
+Print materials use DPI in production.
+For better print quality, the DPI value should be 300 or more.

 How to get a High Resolution Photo

-The resolution of most monitors is 72 PPI – the size almost all digital files will be displayed as when downloaded.
+The resolution of most monitors is 72 PPI, which is the size almost all digital files will be displayed as when downloaded.
 In order to ensure a high quality print, you must adjust the image quality before you send to your printer.
-You won’t see the change on your monitor in terms of quality but you will see the size reduction in the print.
+You won’t see the change on your monitor in terms of quality but you will see a change in the printed product.
 The improved quality will come in the printing.

-150 0r 300 DPI printing on metal and acrylic is recommended.
+We recommend at minimum a DPI of 150 for printing on metal and acrylic.
+A DPI of 300 provides the highest quality.
 Unless you are shooting raw, 300 DPI would be hard to obtain.
 Always strive for between 100-150 DPI.
 Since this is technical, we often have customers send us their photo through the free consultation section of the site so we can guide them.

 - Right click your image

-- 7 rows down you will see the DPI size of photo
+- Seven rows down, you will see the DPI of the photo

 - right click your image